FAIMS/Fieldmark-Documentation/docs/advanced/setting-Up-Field-Server.md

 location

 :::{tip}
-Please contact info@faims.edu.au if you would like to rent a server or offline server from us instead.
+Please contact info@fieldmark.au if you would like to rent a server or offline server from us instead.
 :::